Kasi-Vinod/supply-chain-portfolio/ABC_Analysis/README.md

 ## 🚀 How to Use
 1. Open the Excel file to explore the calculations.
-2. Refer to the charts in the `visuals` folder for graphical interpretation.
+2. Refer to the charts in the  file for graphical interpretation.
 3. Apply the framework to your own inventory dataset.